praddyumna123/Drum-Kit/README.md

 # Drum-Kit
-This is a drumKit web application using JavaScriptt ,HTML,CSS.
+This is a drumKit web application using JavaScript ,HTML,CSS.